 - Participating in multi-stakeholder groups developing criteria and indicators for sustainability, such as the Council on Sustainable Biomass Production, and international efforts, such as the Roundtable on Sustainable Biofuels, the Global Bioenergy Partnership's Sustainability Task Force, and the International Standards Organization working group on bioenergy sustainability.

-For more information, see a summary of our efforts: Enhancing Benefits While Mitigating Concerns: Biofuels Sustainability
+For more information, see a fact sheet of our efforts: Our Commitment to Bioenergy Sustainability